 PRE-PURCHASE TIMBER PEST INSPECTION AND REPORT AS 4349.3-2010

 Prior to the purchase of your property a detailed timber pest inspection must be undertaken to ensure your new property is free from termites and pests.
 Our Pre-Purchase inspection report is detailed and easy to read, covering past/present termite activity and damage, termite treatment recommendations, advice on limiting the risk of termite infestation and areas of the property that are conducive to termite attack.
-Pre-Purchase reports also include details on any areas within the property showing mould, damp, wood/fungal decay, and wood
+Pre-Purchase reports also include details on any areas within the property showing mould, damp, wood/fungal decay, and wood.
+Pests Out WA utilise the latest technology in termite detection, namely Termatrac advanced technology.
+The The Termatrac T3i All Sensor is the most accurate and non-invasive detector available.
+The unique 3-in-1 design incorporates Termatrac’s patented radar technology, relative and direct moisture sensor as well as a thermal sensor for extra confidence.
+The T3i All Sensor was designed to help operators locate, confirm and track the presence and extent of termite and other pest activity.
+In conjunction with the T3i Certification Training that is provided to all T3i owners and operators, the T3i device is simple and easy to use with pinpoint accuracy.

-Pests Out WA will only carry out Pre-Purchase Timber Pest Inspections to Australian Standards 4349.3-2010 which looks at Termites, Timber Decay and Borers of Seasoned Timbers.
+Pests Out WA carry out Pre-Purchase Timber Pest Inspections to Australian Standards 4349.3-2017, which looks at Termites, Timber Decay and Borers of Seasoned Timbers.

 Our knowledge and continued education of Timber Pest biology, lifecycles, habitats and ecology make us one of the leaders in Timber Pest Inspections and our technicians are trained to Asset pest Management level 3.
 We work closely with real estate agents and can arrange inspections with the current property owner or collect and deliver keys.